 "Our customers keep asking for it," says Oxford Exchange director Allison Adams.
 "It's important for the viability of our business."
 Previously serving breakfast and lunch, next week they open on Thursdays for dinner.

-Speaking of food and progress, maybe those tired old chili cookoffs are at last in the past.
+Speaking of food and progress, maybe those tired chili cookoffs are at last in the past.

-Mayor Bob Buckhorn announced our first-ever Mac & Cheese Throwdown set for May 10 at downtown's Curtis Hixon Park on the river.
-The contest is the mayor's effort to, if not exactly hippify Tampa, at least build that all-important lively vibe.
+Mayor Bob Buckhorn announced our first Mac & Cheese Throwdown on May 10 at downtown's Curtis Hixon Park on the river.
+The contest is the mayor's effort to, if not exactly hippify Tampa, build that all-important lively vibe.

 And could there be a food more akin to a city?

-Tampa is big pans of mac and cheese covered in foil next to the okra and tomatoes at a barbecue.
+Tampa is big pans of mac and cheese next to the okra and tomatoes at a barbecue.
 It's working-class food you ate as a kid and then in college.
-It grew up and got fancy, truffled, gorgonzolaed or lobstered, in a city growing up, too — but always mac and cheese at heart.
+It grew up and got fancy, truffled, gorgonzolaed or lobstered, in a city growing up, too - but still mac and cheese at heart.

 Given those recent tourism ads that put St. Petersburg and Clearwater beaches over on the Atlantic coast (oops), along with other unfortunate misplacements, I wanted to make sure our newly opened Trader Joe's got it right.

-I know, it's been an unabashed lovefest for inexpensive daffodils and wasabi cashews since the place opened in South Tampa.
+I know, it's been an unabashed lovefest since the place opened in South Tampa.
 I have searched for something to critique besides the postage stamp parking lot and fallen short.
 Though I did notice the arty reusable shopping bags they sell are not printed with this city's name, like one I have from Atlanta.
 They say "Florida."
 Sorry, that's the best I can muster.

 On the Tampa-themed murals around the store, someone did their homework.
 The University of Tampa minarets.
-Hillsborough River State park in moss-draped oaks.
 Ybor City.
 A jai alai guy.
 And Raymond James Stadium painted over the dairy section, with cows.